AK-Homberger/Satellite-Dish-Positioner/README.md

 # Satellite Dish Positioner

 This is an automatical satellite dish positioner with ESP8266 D1 Mini, compass and MPU.
-It controls satellite dish direction with a Diseqc rotor (azimut) and linear actuator (elevation).
+It controls satellite the dish direction with a Diseqc rotor (azimut) and a linear actuator (elevation).
 It uses an gyroscope device for elevation and a compass device for azimut control.

 ![SatPositioner](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/IMG_1403.jpg)